joyent/vera/docs/interface.md

-Using cookies and connecting to a different host isn't going to work in a web browser without a very specific setup, namely, all servers in the cluster are in an A record for a name, then each individual vera server has a CNAME (or an A record) at a subdomain.
+Using cookies and connecting to a different host isn't going to work in a web browser without a very specific setup, namely, all servers in the cluster are in an A record for a name, then each individual Vera server has a CNAME (or an A record) at a subdomain.
 For example:
 ```
 $ dig +short vera.example.com